dylankershaw/auto-stock-frontend/README.md

 * User authentication and cookie storage through JSON Web Tokens (JWT)
 	* Logs users in on page load if their localStorage has a valid token
 * Automatic backup of every image via Google Cloud Storage
-* Users can upload images from their computer or by entering a url
+* Users can upload images from their computer or by entering a third-party URL
 * Dynamic handling of image downloads allows for multiple file types

 ## Demo